surgiie/vault-cli/README.md

 It simply writes/reads encrypted content as json files in your home directory within a `.vault` directory when using the `local` driver or to a `sqlite` databse in the same directory when using the `sqlite` driver.
 Simply put, it's a cli around PHP's [PBKDF2](https://www.php.net/manual/en/function.hash-pbkdf2.php) and Laravel's [AES-256-CBC](https://laravel.com/docs/9.x/encryption) encryption features.
 This cli doesnt store your vault items anywhere other than your own device, it is only the interaction method for your vault, so where or what your vault is used for is up to you.

-## Set your driver:
+## Create Vault & Set Driver:

 The first thing you should do to use the cli is set a driver by calling the `vault set:driver` command.
-This will store a small file at `~/.vault/driver` that the cli will use to be aware of which driver to use.
+This will create a directoty to store your vault items and some other metadata files.
+Specifically this command will store a small file at `~/.vault/driver` that the cli will use to be aware of which driver to use.

+If you wish store your vault elsewhere, specify the path with `--vault-path` when running this command.

 **Note** Be sure the `sqlite3` extension is installed if using that driver.
 ## Storing Items In Vault

-`vault new:item --name="github_login" --content="somepassword" -- --password="<your-encryption-password>"`
+`vault item:new --name="github_login" --content="somepassword" -- --password="<your-encryption-password>"`

 This will store a json file at `/home/<user>/.vault/default` (more on namespaces below) with your content encrypted, but when decrypted the structure of the decrypted json for this example would be: